-Serbia is a country of scientists, agriculture, music and food.
-It is a synonym for a mix of cultural influences.
-Because of that, it is so unique and magnificent.
+Serbia is a country of scientists, agriculture, music, and food.
+Due to the mixture of cultural influences, this Balkan country is so unique and magnificent.
 Here are 12 interesting facts about Serbia that you may not have known.

 1. Serbia has red gold.